lotrekagency/taiga-sprint-printer/README.md

 ## System requirements

-You need to install [weasyprint](http://weasyprint.readthedocs.io/en/latest/install.html) before installing Taiga Sprint Printer
+⚠️ You need to install [weasyprint](http://weasyprint.readthedocs.io/en/latest/install.html) before installing Taiga Sprint Printer

 ## Install (not available yet)

     pip install taiga-sprint-printer

-## And use it from the command line
+## And launch it from the command line

     sprint-printer